How to make your university firm and insurance choices

 What happens next?

-After you’ve made your choices, and unless you’ve made an unconditional offer of your firm choice, the university you eventually go to will depend on your exam results.
+After you’ve made your choices, and unless you’ve made an unconditional offer your firm choice, the university you eventually go to will depend on your exam results.

 Now’s the time to really concentrate on your studies so you achieve the best results you can.